 He obtained his doctoral degree in Electrical Engineering from Stanford University in 2013 and applied a needs-driven R&D approach as a Stanford Biodesign Global Innovation Fellow in 2014.
 He was awarded the prestigious NRF Fellowship in 2017.

-He has created several new platform technologies for large area tactile sensing.
-His work included using microstructures to enhance mechanical sensitivity of thin elastic films for use in flexible pressure sensors.
+He has created several new platform technologies for large area tactile sensing for robotics, medical devices and prosthetics applications.
+His work included designing microstructures to enhance mechanical sensitivity of thin elastic films for use in flexible pressure sensors.
 In addition, he has also help create highly stretchable yet transparent electrodes for sensing applications.
 Furthermore, he also created the world’s first repeatably self-healing electronic sensor skin technology.
 More recently, he developed artifical mechanoreceptors that mimic the digital output of biological mechanoreceptors for potential use in neural prosthetic devices.
 These works are in several highly cited research papers on electronic sensor skins and wearable technologies in major journals such as Science, Nature Materials and Nature Nanotechnology.
-He has filed 8 patents, with 3 granted and issued on this work.
+He has filed over 10 patents, with several being licensed.

 He obtained an undergraduate degree in Electrical Engineering (EE) from the University of Michigan-Ann Arbor (class of ’03) and a Masters (EE) from Stanford (class of ’06).
 He is grateful to the people of Singapore for his knowledge acquisition journey.